ichthyop/ichthyop/readme.txt

 * Random generator number in the horizontal dispersion process was always initialised with the same seed.
 Set a unique seed for every run.

 New features:
+* Vertical migration: user can define depth at day and depth at night as functions of age, provided in CSV files.
 * Multithread option in Population.java can be set to TRUE.
 Experimental feature though, might not work satisfactorily yet.
 * New growth function SoleGrowthAction.java dlength = c1[stage] * Math.pow(temperature, c2[stage]) * dt_day. c1 and c2 are user defined and depend on user defined length stages
 * NemoDataset, new parameter read_var_w = true/false whether the W variable should be read or recalculated